-Firstly, check that the baffle is correctly sitting on its mountings.
+Firstly check that the baffle is correctly sitting on its mountings.
 The degree of closing of the baffle flap is controlled by the operating rod and it must be 100% closed when the door is closed.
-This rod is adjustable by screwing in and out of the adjustment screw that is visible in the closed position by lifting and pulling the rod towards the user.
-Screwing the rod adjuster outwards (counterclockwise) causes the baffle to close further when the stove door is closed.
-Screwing the rod adjuster inwards (clockwise) causes the mechanism to become shorter thereby pushing the baffle less distance when the door is closed.
+This rod is adjustable by screwing in and out of the link on top of the firebox which is part of the operating mechanism.
+Screwing the rod outwards (counter-clockwise) causes the baffle to close further when the stove door is closed.
+Screwing the rod in (clockwise) causes the mechanism to become shorter thereby pushing the baffle less distance when the door is closed.